 Your department’s designated Time & Absence Approver is responsible for approving your temporary employee’s time in Workday.* Additional training and information may be found through the Integrated Service Center (ISC).

-*Temporary employees from outside temp agencies will have a different way to track time that their UW supervisors will need to approve.
+*Contingent staff from outside temp agencies will have a different way to track time that their UW supervisors will need to approve.
 This may be a paper form or an online form, depending on which method the agency uses.
 UTemp requires agencies to provide signed timesheets to us before we pay their invoices, and before we bill your department for the hours worked.
-We need this to ensure the hours were approved by your department, as well as to track hours in compliance with the University’s 950 work hours limit.

-Temporary employees who meet eligibility criteria can participate in employer-provided insurance and retirement plans.
-The Integrated Service Center notifies temporary employees of their eligibility.
-You pay the same UTemp billing fee regardless of a temporary employee’s eligibility for benefits.
+Employees who meet eligibility criteria can participate in employer-provided insurance and retirement plans.
+The Integrated Service Center notifies employees of their eligibility.
+You pay the same UTemp billing fee regardless of an employee’s eligibility for benefits.
 The UTemp employee is not employed directly by your department, so we incur the benefit load rate.

-There are other benefits afforded to temporary employees including:
+There are other benefits afforded to employees including:

-- Eligibility for sick time off (to be paid by UTemp).
+- Eligibility for sick time off (to be paid by UTemp when used).
 Information about accrual rates can be found on the Sick time off for temporary and student hourly employees webpage.
 They are also eligible for unpaid time off due to a disability or serious health condition (or to care for a family member with a serious health condition) or for military duty.